AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-12-08-writing-better-css.md

 }
 ```

 Alternatively, you could use custom properties to keep the element's width and height in sync.
-The main disadvantage of this approach is that you cannot take advantage of responsive sizing since you're setting explicit dimensions:
+The main disadvantage of this approach is that you cannot use responsive sizing since you're setting explicit dimensions:

 ```css
 .square {